pedromaltez/pf-react/README.md

 # Provide Interview Tests

-Please clone or fork this repository, make changes locally, and then navigate into the project directory.
+Please clone or fork this repository, complete the tasks in your cloned repository and then once completed share it with us.

-In the project directory, run:
+In your cloned repository, from the project directory, run:

 #### `npm start`

 This action will open up our test application in your web browser.
 (Be warned - the application is in a broken state, and your task will be to fix it.)

-This README contains a series of tasks which involve fixing bugs and adding features to this demo application.
+This README contains a series of tasks which involve fixing bugs and adding features to this application.
 Please complete these tasks in their given order, and commit the solutions to each task as individual commits.
 You are advised to refer to the task number in your commit message.

 Once completed, please share your cloned repository with us.